Titi Lamositele

-Titi Lamositele (born February 11, 1995) is an American rugby union player who plays at prop for Montpellier and the United States national team.
+Titi Lamositele (born February 11, 1995) is an American-Samoan rugby union player who plays at prop for Harlequins.
+He formerly played for the United States national team, before switching to play for Samoa in 2023.

 Club career

 Lamositele made his professional debut on March 22, 2015, playing 9 minutes off the bench for Saracens in an LV= Cup loss to Exeter Chiefs.
 He helped Saracens win the European Champions Cup in 2017 and 2019, featuring in both finals.

 On 20 February 2020, Lamositele signed for French giants Montpellier in the Top 14 ahead of the 2020–21 season.

+On 15 May 2024, Lamositele signed for Premiership club Harlequins ahead of the 2024-25 season.

 International career

 Lamositele debuted for the U.S. in 2013.
 Lamositele scored his first try for the United States in the 2015 Pacific Nations Cup against Samoa.
 Lamositele played for the U.S. at the 2015 and 2019 Rugby World Cups.

+In 2023 Lamositele debut for Samoa in the Pacific Nations Cup, switching nations due to World Rugbys Eligibility law change.